Editor’s Note: New York by Rail updated this September 2018 blog experience to include current information.

 Ultimate Couples Package

 A most special, adventurous date night!
-Tours of the caverns and the Signature Rock Discovery Tour, plus upscale dining for two at the American Hotel Restaurant and gem mining with a special keepsake of your own creation.
+Tours of the caverns and the Signature Rock Discovery Tour, plus upscale dining for two at the American Hotel Restaurant, complimentary wine and fudge upon arrival to the room and gem mining with a special keepsake of your own creation.

 Culinary Delight Package